salbaroudi/AppSchoolLive23/App_School_SelfTaught/appschool.md

   (sub:rs .0 a)
 --
 ```
-- to call a unit test, use: `=test  /=testsdesk=/tests/lib/absolute/hoon`.
+- **(!!)** to call a unit test (on a non %base desk), use: `-test  /={deskname}=/tests/lib/absolute/hoon`.
 Adjust the path at the end accordingly, and "." must be replaced with a fas.

+#### Testing App Agents:

+- unlike testing a library, the situation is more complex, because:
+    - our app must be running.
+    - the app itself could be located in a different desk.

+- A core component of app testing is subject modification runes (tis-es):

+- Recall:
+    - tisdot (=.): Usage `=. p q r`, where p is a leg in the subject, q is what we are changing it to, and r is an expression we run / extra child slot.
+The subject does not change, we just change a leg in the subject.
+    - tisfas (=/): Usage: `=/  name=type  value  expression`.
+    => tisket ()=^):  Usage:  `=^  p q r s` = `=/ p -.r  =.(q +.r s))`.
+Where p is a new name (with optional type), q is the name of an existing subject wing, r is an expression that produces [p value, new q value], and s is more code to be evaluated against modified subject.

 ##### Producing Error Messages: